XiaofeiCao/azure-sdk-for-java/sdk/servicefabricmanagedclusters/azure-resourcemanager-servicefabricmanagedclusters/README.md

-# Azure Resource Manager Service Fabric Managed Clusters client library for Java
+# Azure Resource Manager servicefabricmanagedclusters client library for Java

-Azure Resource Manager Service Fabric Managed Clusters client library for Java.
+Azure Resource Manager servicefabricmanagedclusters client library for Java.

-This package contains Microsoft Azure SDK for Service Fabric Managed Clusters Management SDK.
+This package contains Microsoft Azure SDK for servicefabricmanagedclusters Management SDK.
 Service Fabric Managed Clusters Management Client.
-Package tag package-2024-11-preview.
 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).

 ## We'd love to hear your feedback